 Cookies on the UK Anti-Doping website

-David Kenworthy was appointed as Chair of UK Anti-Doping in July 2009.
+David was appointed as Chair of UKAD in July 2009.
 David is a former Chief Constable for North Yorkshire and served 35 years in law enforcement.
-David was a member of the National Anti-Doping Organisation (NADO) Project Board that helped shape plans and establish UK Anti-Doping.
-In March 2013, David was voted onto the Institute of National Anti-Doping Organisations Board of Directors for a three-year term.
+David was a member of the National Anti-Doping Organisation (NADO) Project Board that helped shape plans and establish UKAD.
+In March 2013, David was elected as Chair of the Institute of National Anti-Doping Organisations (iNADO), a body representing NADOs from around the world.

-Michael is currently Chief Executive of VISION 2020 UK.
+Michael retired in 2012 as Chief Executive of VISION 2020 UK.
 He competed in six Winter Paralympic Games, was Chef de Mission in a seventh and acted as Head of Delegation at five Winter and Summer Paralympic Games, including Beijing 2008.
 He was Chairman of Paralympics GB from 2001 to 2008, a board member of London 2012 until February 2009 and has successfully managed sports teams in athletics, skiing and cricket.
 Michael was awarded an OBE in 2005 and a CBE in 2009 for services to Disabled Sport.
-Michael was a member of the NADO Project Board created to oversee the establishment of UK Anti-Doping.
+Michael was a member of the NADO Project Board created to oversee the establishment of UKAD.

 He began his career as Head of Sports Science for the Football Association and spent 18 years as joint Director of the Lilleshall Sports Injury and Human Performance Centre at Lilleshall National Sports Centre in Shropshire, delivering sports science support to a range of National Governing Bodies.
 He then moved to GlaxoSmithKline as Director of Sports Science and was Chair of the London Regional Sports Board.

-Since 2004 Philip has been the Chair of the Sports Council for Wales.
-Philip is a former Chief Executive of Nottinghamshire and Glamorgan County Cricket Clubs and was a member of the Test and County Cricket Board from 1978-1990.
+Philip was Chair of the Sports Council for Wales between 2004 – 2010.
+He is a former Chief Executive of Nottinghamshire and Glamorgan County Cricket Clubs, and was a member of the Test and County Cricket Board from 1978 to 1990.

-Philip is an experienced business consultant who has worked successfully with a number of organisations from the public, private and voluntary sectors on major projects including the Rugby World Cup 1999, the Noah’s Ark Appeal and Mencap in Wales.
-Philip is also Chair of UK Sport's Remuneration Committee, is a member of UK Sport's Audit Committee and Major Events Panel and was a member of the NADO Project Board created to oversee the establishment of UKAD.
+Philip is an experienced business consultant who has worked successfully with a number of organisations from the public, private and voluntary sectors.
+Philip was Chair of UK Sport's Remuneration Committee, a member of UK Sport's Audit Committee, and the Major Events Panel.
+He was Chair of the NADO Project Board created to oversee the establishment of UKAD.
 He is currently Vice-Chair of UKAD and Chair of the Audit Committee.